 Potential conflicts of interest should be discussed in open meetings and recorded in the minutes.
 This way it's clear to homeowners that board members are acting in a responsible way and putting the needs of the condominium corporation first.

 If you need professional property management, then Imperial Properties is here to help.
-Our loyal customer base trusts us to deliver effective condominium and residential management.
+Our loyal customer base trusts us to deliver effective condominium management.
 We do it all, from budget planning to providing effective board management.
-Imperial Properties has the capacity to serve our diverse and growing client base throughout Western Canada.
-Contact us today to learn more about the invaluable help we can offer your condominium community, multifamily residential property or commercial property.
+Imperial Properties has the capacity to serve our diverse and growing client base throughout Winnipeg and surrounding area.
+Contact us today to learn more about the invaluable help we can offer your condominium community.